brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

  f426d205-3b81-4d7c-9bac-aff89897ebdc
 ```

-Previously, generating a UUID involved installing the [`uuid-ossp`](https://www.postgresql.org/docs/current/uuid-ossp.html) extension, which was annoying, confusing to new users, and in brutal honesty -- just pretty dumb.
+Previously, generating a UUID involved installing the [`uuid-ossp`](https://www.postgresql.org/docs/current/uuid-ossp.html) extension, which was annoying, confusing to new users, and in plain honesty -- just pretty dumb.
 99% of its users were trying to do exactly one thing.
 Having a simple method available to generate UUIDs out the box is a great improvement.

 ### Yes Postgres, I wanted to do what I said I wanted to do (#force-dropdb)